Edward D. Re, MD, FAAP, CAQSM

-Edward D. Re, MD, is a pediatric sports medicine specialist with the Division of Orthopaedic Surgery and the Sports Medicine and Performance Center at Children’s Hospital of Philadelphia (CHOP).
+Edward D. Re, MD, FAAP, CAQSM, is a pediatric sports medicine specialist with the Orthopedic Center and the Sports Medicine and Performance Center at Children’s Hospital of Philadelphia (CHOP).
+He cares for all pediatric and adolescent athletes, with a special interest in throwing injuries of the arm/shoulder/elbow as well as concussion care.

 Dr. Re earned his medical degree at the Warren Alpert Medical School of Brown University in Providence, Rhode Island, and his undergraduate degree at Brown University.
 He completed an internship in Emergency Medicine at the Hospital of the University of Pennsylvania before joining CHOP as a pediatric resident, then a primary care sports medicine fellow.

-For the past two years, Dr. Re has served as team doctor for both West Chester University, West Chester, Pa., and Penn Charter High School in Philadelphia.
+Dr. Re previously served as team doctor for both West Chester University in West Chester, Pa., and Penn Charter High School in Philadelphia.
 At West Chester, he helped design and implement safety guidelines and practices related to COVID-19.
 At Penn Charter, Dr. Re provided sideline medical care at football games, weekly training room sessions, and guided coaches and team leadership about best practices during COVID-19.
+He currently works with Arcadia University Athletics.

-Dr. Re’s research interests include concussion care and management for young athletes and youth, as well as investigating ways that clinical informatics can improve outcomes for patients with orthopaedic conditions or sports medicine injuries.\
+Dr. Re’s research interests include concussion care and management for young athletes and youth, as well as investigating ways that clinical informatics can improve outcomes for patients with orthopedic conditions or sports medicine injuries.

 In addition to Dr. Re’s educational and clinical experience, he spent three years as a research assistant, first at Brown University Liver Research Center, and later at Hasbro Children’s Hospital, both in Providence, RI.
 These experiences followed his undergraduate and medical degrees at Brown University.